Needlet-Whittle Estimates on the Unit Sphere: Introduction

-As mentioned earlier, the asymptotic framework we are considering here is rather different from usual: we assume we are observing a single realization of an isotropic field, the asymptotics being with respect to the higher and higher resolution level data becoming available.
-In view of this, our paper is to some extent related to the growing area of fixed-domain asymptotics (see for instance \cite{anderes}, \cite{loh}); on the other hand, as for \cite{dlm} some of the techniques exploited here are close to those adopted by \cite{Robinson}, where semiparametric estimates of the long memory parameter for covariance stationary processes are analyzed.
-In terms of angular power spectrum behaviour, we shall also indeed for semiparametric models where only the high-frequency/small-scale behaviour of the random field is constrained.
+As mentioned earlier, the asymptotic framework we are considering here is rather different from usual: we assume we are observing a single realization of an isotropic field, the asymptotics being implemented with respect to the higher and higher resolution level data becoming available.
+In view of this, our paper is to some extent related to the growing area of fixed-domain asymptotics (see for instance \cite{anderes}, \cite{guo}, \cite{loh}, \cite {stein}); on the other hand, as for \cite{dlm} some of the techniques exploited here are close to those adopted by \cite{Robinson}, where semiparametric estimates of the long memory parameter for covariance stationary processes are analyzed.
+In terms of angular power spectrum behaviour, we shall also allow for semiparametric models where only the high-frequency/small-scale behaviour of the random field is constrained.
 In particular, we consider both full-band and narrow-band estimates, the latter entailing a slower rate of convergence but allowing for unbiased estimation under more general circumstances.

-The plan of the paper is as follows: in Section \ref{subsec: gaussrandomfiels}, we will recall briefly some well-known background material on needlet analysis for spherical isotropic random fields; in Section \ref{sec: needwhittle} we will introduce and motivate the Whittle-like minimum contrast estimators, while in Section \ref {asconsistency} we shall establish the asymptotic consistency results.
-Asymptotic Gaussianity is considered in Section \ref{clt}, while in Section \ref{narrow} we present results on narrow band estimates.
+The plan of the paper is as follows: in Section \ref{subsec: gaussrandomfiels}, we will recall briefly some well-known background material on needlet analysis for spherical isotropic random fields; in Section \ref{sec: needwhittle} we will introduce and motivate the Whittle-like minimum contrast estimators.
+In Section \ref{asproperties} we shall establish the asymptotic properties of these estimators, in particular weak consistency and Gaussianity, while in Section \ref{narrow} we present results on narrow band estimates.
 Some Monte Carlo evidence on performance and comparisons with the procedures in \cite{dlm} are collected in Section \ref{numerical}, while some auxiliary technical results are collected in the Appendix.